ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

 =========================================

 Searching a protein sequence against the Pfam library of HMMs will enable you to find out the domain architecture of the protein, and thus what its potential function might be.
-If your protein is present UniProt version used to make the current release of InterPro, we have already calculated its domain architecture.
-You can access this by entering the Uniprot sequence identifier in any of the Search boxes mentioned above (see :ref:`Searching a specific Pfam entry <search-boxes>`).
+If your protein is present in the UniProt version used to make the current release of InterPro, we have already calculated its domain architecture.
+You can access this by entering the Uniprot accession in any of the Search boxes mentioned above (see :ref:`Searching a specific Pfam entry <search-boxes>`).

 .. _search-by-sequence: